Get your host one of these five great hostess gifts and I guarantee you’ll be invited back to their next party!

-I wrote an entire blog post on how to get RSVPs back but one of the biggest problems that hosts face with party planning is getting people to RSVP.
+One of the biggest problems that hosts face with party planning is getting people to RSVP.

 Save her the efforts of having to beg people to RSVP by sending in your RSVP (or submitting electronically) on time AND encourage friends you know to do so as well.
 I promise even if she doesn’t know you’re doing it that she will really appreciate it.